 Hobbies: Cooking, swimming, biking, running.

 A childhood spent in both Northern Mexico and Southern Arizona gave Noe a passion for the Sonoran Desert.
-As a 10-year veteran volunteer crew leader for a 25-mile segment of the Arizona Trail (also known as the AZT) he finally gained enough credibility to make it a paid position.
-An equally passionate cyclist, Noe spent 10 years as Event Director for El Tour de Tucson, the Race across America, and the 24 Hours in the Old Pueblo mountain bike race...just to name a few.
-Noe also spent several years as a professional guide leading trips in Mexico's Copper Canyon, in Honduras and in his hometown of Tucson.
+He spent 10 years volunteering as a crew leader for the Arizona Trail, a National Scenic Trail that runs from Mexico through Utah, traversing the entire state of Arizona from south to north.
+An equally passionate cyclist, Noe spent a decade as Event Director for El Tour de Tucson, the Race Across America and the 24 Hours in the Old Pueblo mountain bike race.
+Besides leading the majority of Bicycle Adventures' Cactus Classic tours, Noe's guided tours in Honduras and Mexico's Copper Canyon.
+His regional expertise and playful-but-professional attitude make him a guest favorite.

 Favorite Tour: "The one that I'm on!
 It's a privilege and honor for me to be entrusted with our guests' safety and fun.
 I take both - fun and safety - very seriously!"